bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 ## Project description
  In this project, you will be creating a hypertext narrative.
 You will use software called Twine to combine non-linear storytelling with hypertext technology.

- The narrative you will be producing will be a text-based journey
+ The narrative you will be producing will be a text-based journey.

+## Goals
+1. Create sense of tension
+2. Teach something
+3. ...

 ## Readings and screenings